 The doctors at Southwest Breast and Aesthetics in Phoenix, AZ are board-certified and trusted Southwest plastic surgeons.
 In addition to their elite-level technical skills, our doctors consistently win praise from patients for their personal warmth and approachability.
 They encourage you to schedule a consultation at Southwest Breast and Aesthetics in Phoenix, AZ.

 For many people, shedding a significant amount of weight is a tremendous accomplishment that yields wonderful physical, emotional, and lifestyle benefits.

-But whether that weight was dropped through diet and exercise alone, or resulted from previous surgery, excess and sagging skin can be a troubling by-product.
+But whether that weight was dropped through diet and exercise alone, or resulted from previous liposuction or surgery, excess and sagging skin can be a troubling by-product.
 In some cases, the skin will retract on its own within a year of massive weight loss.
 But after that period additional natural skin retraction is very unlikely, making excess skin removal procedures an option for many.